Jamie Dornan to play Christian Grey in 'Fifty Shades' film

-LOS ANGELES (Reuters) - Northern Irish actor Jamie Dornan will replace Charlie Hunnam in the role of billionaire Christian Grey in the screen adaptation of the best-selling erotic novel, “Fifty Shades of Grey,” author E.L.
+LOS ANGELES, Oct 24 (Reuters) - Northern Irish actor Jamie Dornan will replace Charlie Hunnam in the role of billionaire Christian Grey in the screen adaptation of the best-selling erotic novel, “Fifty Shades of Grey,” author E.L.
 James said on Thursday.

 “Stow your twitchy palms ladies ... our man is here.
 Welcome to #TeamFifty @JamieDornan1 x,” James said on Twitter.